spadefoot/kohana-orm-leap/README.md

 1. Just download the module from github.
 2. Unzip the download to the modules folder in Kohana.
 3. Rename the uncompressed folder to "leap".
-4. Modify the two config files: leap/config/database.php and leap/config/leap.php.
+4. Modify leap/config/database.php.
-5. Navigate to your application folder and add "leap" as a module to the bootstrap.
+5. Add "leap" as a module to application/bootstrap.php.
 6. Begin creating your models in the application/classes/model/leap/ folder.

 ## Required Files